-Even so, there three central performers, Bogart, Ava Gardner, and Edmond O’Brien, who won the Supporting Actor Oscar, elevate the satire and make it more enjpyable that it has the right to be.
+Even so, the three central performers, Humphrey Bogart, Ava Gardner, and Edmond O’Brien, who won the Best Supporting Actor Oscar, elevate the satire and make it more enjoyable that it has the right to be.

 As was the norm in the early 1950s, her comedic-tragic, bitter-sweet life story unfolds in flashback recollections from her mourners.